open-telemetry/sig-end-user/architecture/blueprint-template.md

 ## Reference Architectures
 <!--
-Links to real-world adoption that validate this blueprint.
+Links to real-world adoption that validates this blueprint.
 This connects the theory to practice.
 -->
 The patterns described above have been successfully implemented by the following end-users:

-- {Reference Architecture 1}
+- {Link to Reference Architecture 1}
-- {Reference Architecture 2}
+- {Link to Reference Architecture 2}